 States with No State Income Tax

-There are currently seven states in the U.S. that have no state income tax:
+As of 2023, there are currently nine states in the U.S. that have no state income tax:

 What if you live in Milwaukee but you commute every day by Amtrak to Chicago?
 It just so happens that Wisconsin and Illinois share what is known as a reciprocal tax agreement.
 Reciprocal agreements allow residents of one state to work in neighboring states without having to file nonresident state tax returns in the state where they work.
 As a result, your employer would deduct only Wisconsin state taxes from your paycheck, and none for Illinois.
 Likewise, if you live in Chicago but work in Wisconsin, your employer will only deduct Illinois resident state income taxes from your paycheck.
 In both instances, you would only be required to file one state income tax return.